andrew-arkhipov/CommaAI/README.md

 # CommaAI Speed Challenge
-Sample code for commaAI speed challenge (dense mapping still work in progress).</br>
+Sample code for commaAI speed challenge (dense mapping still work in progress).<br>
-Task: predicting speed of a car from dashcam footage.</br>
+<strong>Task:</strong> predicting speed of a car from dashcam footage.</br>
-Approach: using dense optical flow and feature matching to track feature across consecutive frames in order to create a mapping system.
+<strong>Approach:</strong> using dense optical flow and feature matching to track feature across consecutive frames in order to create a mapping system.
 Avoids dynamic features (e.g. other  cars) by implementing a pre-trained CNN. </br>

 <br>